 Coming from a long line of morticians, one of Kevin’s greatest strengths is working with our clients and consultants to keep projects running cohesively and smoothly.
 He is a master at resolving and avoiding issues in the field and his experience is a valued asset when it comes to building systems, obtaining permits, and design approvals.
 Additionally, Kevin oversees Axial Arts’ position as design consultant for Marabou Ranch, Catamount Ranch, and Wildhorse Meadows and sits on the Steamboat Springs Education Fund Board Grant Commission.

 Wendy Lind received a Bachelor of Science in Systematics & Ecology and a Masters of Architecture from the University of Kansas.
 While at KU, Wendy was lucky to have been a part of the acclaimed Studio 604 program, and has used that design/build experience throughout her career.
 Growing up on a ranch in the Roaring Fork Valley, just outside Aspen, Wendy spent the majority of her time horseback and on hunting excursions with her family.
 She has garnered 10 world and reserve world championships in the performance horse industry, and currently competes in National Reining Horse Association venues, where she has been a finalist in the NRHA Non Pro Futurity & NRHA Derby.

 In addition to being an architect, Wendy has built up a strong client base in equestrian graphic design and photography, and travels around the country as an award-winning freelance writer and photographer for magazines such as the Quarter Horse News and the NRHA Reiner.
-With an strong interest in the local community, Wendy is the Hayden Economic Development Chair and vice president of the Routt County Agricultural, Youth & Heritage Foundation.
+With an strong interest in the local community, Wendy is the vice president of the Routt County Agricultural, Youth & Heritage Foundation.